devMuniz02/Robot-3-DOF-Reinforcement-learning-control/README.md

 RL control of a 3-DOF robot using stable baselines to achieve certain positions.

-The goal of this project is to be able to control a UR3e-like robot, as shown in the image below, to achieve specific positions based solely on the final effector position, using reinforcement learning (RL) for control.
+The goal of this project is to be able to control a robot with 3-DOF and then expand to a UR3e-like robot with 6-DOF, as shown in the image below, to achieve specific positions based solely on the final effector position, using reinforcement learning (RL) for control.

 <img src="https://github.com/user-attachments/assets/c408a8d5-1253-4abf-97cf-a6fb9339ab68" alt="UR3e-like robot" width="300">